-QUESTIONING VOCABULARY CHRONOLOGICAL UNDERSTANDING IDENTIFYING CONTRASTS and THEMES USING SOURCES Reception children should be taught to: Ask questions to find out more and understand what has been said to them.
-Reception children should be taught to: Talk about members of their own immediate family and community (photographs of themselves/ mammy now and as a baby) Describe events from the past in some detail.
-Express their ideas and feelings about their experiences using full sentences using past, present and future tenses.
-Reception children should be taught to: Know some similarities and differences between things in the past and now, drawing on their experiences and what has been read in class.
-Reception children should be taught to: Compare and contrast characters from stories, including figures from the past.
-Reception children should be taught to: Comment on images of familiar situations from the past.
-Engage in non- fiction books
+Reception children should be taught to: • Ask questions to find out more and understand what has been said to them.
+Processing to them.
+Processing to the contract of should be taught to: • Ask questions to find out more and understand what has been said to them. • Talk about members of their own immediate family and community (photographs of themselves/ mammy now and as a baby) • Describe events from the past in some detail. • Express their ideas and feelings about their experiences using full sentences using past, present and QUESTIONING VOCABULARY USING SOURCES should be taught to:Ask questions to find out more and understand what has been said to Talk about members of their own immediate family and community (photographs of themselves/ mammy now and as a baby) Describe events from the past in some detail.
+Express their ideas and feelings about their experiences using full sentences using past, present and should be taught to: • Know some similarities and differences between things in the past and now, drawing on their experiences and what has been taught to: • Compare and contrast characters from stories, including figures from the should be taught to: Comment on images of familiar situations from the past.
+Engage in non-